tallamjr/tallamjr/README.md

 (UCL).
 My research focus is on the application of **Deep Learning** algorithms for real-time classification of Astronomical transient events.

-Outside of academic hours, I enjoy exploring how these techniques, as well as latest developments in **Learned Image Compression** 🗜️, can be used in **Embedded Systems** for **Embedded Machine Learning (#TinyML)** 📱
+Besides my doctoral research, I enjoy exploring how latest techniques in statistical signal processing and probabilistic machine learning can be used for **Learned Image Reconstruction** and **Learned Image Compression** 🗜️ in **Embedded Systems** for **Embedded Machine Learning (#TinyML)** 📱

 <a href="">